An issue tree is a customized framework used to analyze the root causes of problems in a case

-Ensure that your issues are MECE, otherwise it would be extremely challenging to tackle each branch independently.
-Apply the hypothesis-driven approach to effectively target those issues first that matter the most (see pareto principle) in the case problem and build on to your knowledge upon getting information in a structured fashion.
+Ensure that your issues are MECE, otherwise, it would be extremely challenging to tackle each branch independently.
+Apply the hypothesis-driven approach to effectively target those issues first that matter the most in the case problem (see pareto principle).

-The most desired approach is the answer-first or results-first in consulting.
+The most desired approach in consulting is the answer-first or results-first.
 This approach is closely related to the pyramid principle, which states that you should start your recommendation with the actual solution or conclusion before justifying your recommendation.